Strengthening families, communities, and the marketplace...

 There are two broad areas of study:

-With a professional undergraduate degree in retailing and consumer sciences from the Norton School of Family and Consumer Sciences, our graduates move forward into the business world equipped to become leaders in a global marketplace (Read more and view statistics).
+With an undergraduate degree in Retailing and Consumer Sciences from the Norton School, our graduates move forward into the business world equipped to become leaders in a global marketplace (Read more and view statistics).

 • Family Studies and Human Development focuses on generation and dissemination of basic and applied knowledge concerned with human development and family relations throughout the life span.
 Students will enjoy satisfying professions that improve the quality of life for families and individuals of all ages.
 Graduates will be able to demonstrate their dedication in careers that focus more on people than bottom lines.

 With a professional undergraduate degree in family studies and human development from the Norton School of Family and Consumer Sciences, our graduates are prepared with real-world experiences to explore careers in the fields of family health, criminal justice, psychology and other related areas (Read more and view statistics).